yufengwudcs/ScisTree2/README.md

 ScisTree2 is essentially a faster and also somewhat more accurate ScisTree.
 Some features from the original ScisTree (version 1) are not supported in the current implementaiton of ScisTree2.
 These include: (i) ternary data input: ScisTree2 only supports binary data as of now; (ii) parameter imputation and doublet imputation.
 I haven't got chance to upgrade these features.
 For the moment, ScisTree2 is dedicated for cell lineage tree inference.

 ## What is new about ScisTree2 over ScisTree?
 The main change is about speed and accuracy.
-ScisTree2 is order of mangnitude faster than ScisTree1.
-ScisTree2 supports multi-threading while ScisTree1 doesn't.
+ScisTree2 is order of mangnitude faster than ScisTree.
+ScisTree2 supports multi-threading while ScisTree doesn't.
 More importantly, ScisTree2 implements faster and also possibly more accurate tree search algorithms.
-By default, ScisTree2 performs the subtree prune and regraft (SPR) local search, while ScisTree1 performs neareast neighbor interchange (NNI) search.
+By default, ScisTree2 performs the subtree prune and regraft (SPR) local search, while ScisTree performs neareast neighbor interchange (NNI) search.
 The SPR local search is usually more accurate than the NNI search.
 Our tests show that ScisTree2 can infer cell lineage tree from data with 10,000 cells (and say 10,000 single nucleiotide variant or SNV sites) while being more accurate in both cell lineage tree and genotype calling.

 ## Data Availability